So, is coding dead?

 Then the AI blitz happened:

-When a tool can spit out perfect syntax on demand, the market price of a single line of code plummets.
-Many devs feel a pang of nostalgia as once-glorious challenges melt away in seconds.
+When a tool can spit out perfect syntax on demand, a single line of code becomes less valuable.
+Many devs feel nostalgic as once-hard challenges melt away in seconds.

-Just when chat-based helpers looked unbeatable, the SPARC (Self-Prompting Agent Reasoning and Collaboration) paradigm showed up.
-Tools like Roo Code, and several shiny newcomers spin up swarms of cooperating agents.
-One writes tests, one refactors, another updates docs, while a planner agent keeps them aligned with your spec.
+Just when chat-based helpers looked unbeatable, SPARC (Self-Prompting Agent Reasoning and Collaboration) tools showed up.
+Tools like Roo Code spin up swarms of cooperating agents.
+One writes tests, one refactors, another updates docs, while a planner agent keeps them aligned.

-Because these agents coordinate, they handle the whole life-cycle out of the box.
-Single assistants such as Google Code Assist already feel quaint.
-This isn’t “very soon”, it’s already the new paradigm: you don’t just chat with an assistant anymore, you brief an artificial project team.
+These agents coordinate and handle the whole life-cycle.
+Single assistants like Google Code Assist already feel old.
+You don’t chat with an assistant anymore, you brief an artificial project team.

-AI boosts productivity but can also drain the thrill.
-The hard problems that once lit up your day now bring nothing because the bot fixes them instantly.
-That almost‑permanent puzzle‑solving fuel has faded, making some of us feel less alive in the job.
+AI boosts productivity but can drain the thrill.
+The hard problems that once lit up your day bring nothing because the bot fixes them instantly.

-Yet the client only cares about solved problems, not heroics.
+The client only cares about solved problems, not heroics.
 Our craft is shifting toward perspective.
-Think of the transition from carpenter to architect: swinging a hammer matters less, while understanding load‑bearing structures and envisioning how everything fits together matter more.
-The real joy now is launching something that brings visible value to users.
+Think of the transition from carpenter to architect: swinging a hammer matters less, while understanding load-bearing structures and how everything fits together matter more.
+The real joy now is launching something that brings value to users.

 Old joke: a junior writes one thousand lines per week, a senior fifty, yet the senior costs more.
 Why?
 They spend time thinking instead of typing.
 Today AI can crank out thousands of lines without blinking.
 You still need someone who decides which fifty matter.

-- No-code/Low-code platforms led to experts who design data models, integrate edge-cases, and earn more than the coders they “replaced”.
+• No-code/Low-code platforms led to experts who design data models, handle edge cases, and earn more than the coders they “replaced”.

-- Cloud didn’t erase sysadmins; it turned them into DevOps engineers, scripting infra and pipelines with fatter paychecks.
+• Cloud didn’t erase sysadmins; it turned them into DevOps engineers, scripting infra and pipelines.

-- Offshoring cut costs until people realised context and communication matter, pushing companies back toward mixed or distributed teams.
+• Offshoring cut costs until people realized context and communication matter, pushing companies back toward mixed or distributed teams.

 AI follows the same pattern.
-It produces plausible code but often with weak architecture or sneaky inconsistencies.
+It produces plausible code but often with weak architecture or subtle inconsistencies.
 Someone must verify, refactor, secure, and maintain that flood.
-AI excels at local optimisation but fails at global design.
+AI excels at local optimization but fails at global design.
 When implementation speed jumps, bad decisions pile up faster.

-For disposable landing pages that is fine; for long-lived systems it is catastrophic.
-Solid system architecture is the one skill the bots still lack, and its value grows as code generation accelerates.
+For disposable landing pages that’s fine; for long-lived systems it’s catastrophic.
+Solid system architecture is the one skill the bots lack, and its value grows as code generation accelerates.

-Large organisations already weigh coding at about twenty percent of a dev’s evaluation.
-The rest covers transversal skills:
+Large organizations already weigh coding at about twenty percent of a dev’s evaluation.
+The rest:

 AI narrows the gap between juniors and seniors on raw code.
-That makes mentoring, reviews, and vision even more crucial.
+That makes mentoring, reviews, and vision more important.

 Being a developer in 2025 barely resembles the role in 2023.
 The richness of the profession sits in teamwork, vision, and strategy.
 These qualities AI is nowhere near replacing.
 Sure, the “super coder” aura is fading, but that frees up room for no-coders, vibe-coders, and old-school devs alike to tackle bigger, more interesting problems.